2,2-Dimethoxypropane

 2,2-Dimethoxypropane (DMP) is an organic compound with the formula (CH_{3})_{2}C(OCH_{3})_{2}.
 A colorless liquid, it is the product of the condensation of acetone and methanol.
 DMP is used as a water scavenger in water-sensitive reactions.
 Upon acid-catalyzed reaction, DMP reacts quantitatively with water to form acetone and methanol.
 This property can be used to accurately determine the amount of water in a sample, alternatively to the Karl Fischer method.

-DMP is specifically used to prepare acetonides: